rishu110067/Text-Summary-Evaluation/README.md

 1. Download the project repository (If using VSCode, you can clone the repository in VSCode)

-2. Open the repository in any IDE (VSCode preferred)
+2. Open the repository in any IDE (VSCode recommended)

 3. Make sure python and pip are installed \
     `$ python --version` \
     `$ pip --version`

-4. Install and create virtual environment in the repository \
+4. Install and create virtual environment in the repository.
+Virtual environment with python 3.8.3 is recommended. \
 	`$ pip install virtualenv` \
-	`$ virtualenv env --python=python3.8.3`
+	`$ virtualenv env` OR `$ virtualenv env --python=python3.8.3`

 5. Activate the virtual Environment.
 On activation you can see (env) on left side of terminal. \
     Run this command for mac and linux: \